Voting is one of our most important means of influence

 95

-In 2023, we voted in line with board recommendations for 95 percent of all resolutions
+In the first half of 2025, we voted in line with board recommendations for 95 percent of all resolutions

-Our general approach is to support board-backed proposals, as we participate in electing the board and entrust it with running the company.
+We voted against management in 5 percent of the resolutions in the first half of 2025.
 The rationale for votes against are expressed in our position papers and our global voting guidelines.

 We express our position on CEO remuneration.
 The board should ensure that the CEO’s remuneration is driven by long-term value creation for the company and its shareholders.
 We will continue to vote against disproportionate pay packages and pay practices that do not create value for shareholders.